Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Introduction

 \section{Introduction}

-Modern touchscreen devices typically incorporate intelligent text entry systems (ITEs), such as word suggestions, to reduce typing effort and increase efficiency~\cite{palin2019people}.
-Word suggestions rely on language models to predict likely continuations or corrections of a word.
-While prior work~\cite{alharbi2020effects, lehmann2023typing, fowler2015effects, kristensson2021design, quinn2016cost} has shown that suggestions can reduce manual keystrokes and are often perceived as helpful, they also introduce additional visual and cognitive costs.
-Even without word suggestions, mobile typists must divide their visual attention between the keyboard and input field~\cite{jiang2020we, jokinen2021touchscreen} to proofread typed text while guiding finger movements.
-The word suggestion list introduces an additional target for visual attention and information processing during typing and thus creates a tension between potential efficiency gains and interruptions caused by shifting gaze, checking suggestions, and selecting words.
+Modern touchscreen devices often include intelligent text entry systems (ITEs), such as word suggestions to reduce typing effort and improve efficiency~\cite{palin2019people}.
+Prior work~\cite{alharbi2020effects, lehmann2023typing, fowler2015effects, kristensson2021design, quinn2016cost} shows that suggestions can reduce manual keystrokes and are often perceived as helpful, but they also introduce additional visual and cognitive costs.
+Already without suggestions, mobile typists must split their visual attention between the keyboard and input field~\cite{jiang2020we, jokinen2021touchscreen} to guide finger movements and proofread text.
+The suggestion list adds another focus of attention, creating a tension between potential efficiency gains and the interruptions caused by shifting gaze, checking suggestions, and selecting words.